MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 # Remote Execution in Microsoft R Server

-**Applies to:  Microsoft R Server 9.0.1**
+**Applies to:  Microsoft R Client 3.3.2 and Microsoft R Server 9.0.1**

 Remote execution is the ability to issue commands from either R Server or R Client to a session running on a remote R Server instance.
 Remote execution is supported via the command line in console applications, in R scripts that call functions from the `mrsdeploy` package, or from code that calls the operationalization APIs.

-Requirements for using this feature include:
+Requirements for remote execution include:

-+ All nodes must be version 9.0.1.
++ You must configure an R Integrated Development Environment (IDE) to work with [Microsoft R Client](../r-client-get-started.md).
-+ R Server must be operationalized before it can host remote sessions invoked from another machine.
++ You must also have [authenticated access](security-authentication.md) to an instance of Microsoft R Server with its [operationalization feature configured](configuration-initial.md).

 ## Using the remote command line